A Point-free Perspective on Lax extensions and Predicate liftings: From Predicate Liftings to Lax Extensions

 where \(h \colon \V^\kappa \relto \V^\kappa\) is the structure of the \(\V\)-category \({(\V^\kappa)}^\op\) (see Remark~\ref{p:1}).
 In other words, \(\kappa\)-ary Moss liftings correspond precisely to the representable \(\V\)-functors \((\ftF\V^\kappa, \eF h) \to \V^\op\) with representing objects in the image of the map \(\ftF1_\kappa^\sharp \colon \ftF\kappa \to \ftF\V^\kappa\).

-\section{From predicate liftings to lax extensions}
+\section{From Predicate Liftings to Lax Extensions}

 The main goal of this section is to provide a way to construct lax extensions to \(\Rels{\V}\) from predicate liftings, and to understand which lax extensions arise in such way.
-The first task has already been accomplished by \citet{WS20,WS21}.
+The first task has already been discharged in earlier work \citep{WS20,WS21}.
 In the following, we describe the Kantorovich extension of a collection of monotone predicate liftings \citep{WS20,WS21}, but completely from the point of view of \(\V\)-relations.
-Given a functor \(\ftF \colon \SET \to \SET\) and a predicate lifting \(\mu \colon \ftPVk \to \ftPV \ftF\), this perspective makes it intuitive to construct a \(\V\)-relation \(\ftF X \relto \ftF Y\) from a \(\V\)-relation \(r \colon X \relto Y\):
+In Theorem~\ref{p:34}, we show that every Kantorovich extension arises as an initial extension w.r.t to canonical extensions of generalized monotone neighborhood functors.